International Business Economics MScStudy level: Postgraduate

 International Macroeconomics for Business - 15 credits

-This module aims to provide you with an understanding of the international macroeconomic environment encountered by businesses.
-The module will examine the economic processes of globalisation, as well as the economic basis for trade and protectionism.
-In addition, the module will also examine the macroeconomic objectives of governments and how the pursuit of these objectives may impact the international business environment.
+This module aims to provide you with an understanding of the international macroeconomic environment businesses encounter.
+The module examines the economic processes of globalisation and the economic basis for trade and protectionism.
+The module also explores the macroeconomic objectives of governments and how the pursuit of these objectives may impact the international business environment.

 Economics of Strategic Management - 15 credits